brunorigal/autograd-minimize/README.md

 ## Constraints

 And you can set constraints (with automatic computation of the jacobian).
 An example is given in `examples/multiknapsack`, where the (relaxed multiknapsack problem is solved).

+## ToDo

+* Adds optimization of keras or pytorch models (as shown [here](https://gist.github.com/piyueh/712ec7d4540489aad2dcfb80f9a54993))
+* Adds comparison with LBFGS from pytorch or keras